 Pay for kids phone plans

-A small thing that most parents can do to give their children a small head start is pay their phone bill.
+A small thing that most parents can do to give their children a small head start is paying their phone bills.
 My phone costs about $150 a month, and while that’s affordable for me, it might not be affordable for a younger millennial just starting out.
 Life is expensive, and taking on this one bill for a child can really help.

 And before anyone says they don’t need a phone – I think that’s silly.
 In this day and age, we need a phone and internet connection almost as much as we need electricity.
 Pretty much everything in our lives is online now, from job applications to bill pay.
 A cell phone is becoming more of a necessity every day.